-But for advertising, the dawn of the 2020s was not just an arbitrary chunking of time.
-Before coronavirus got us all into lockdown, this decade was a new era for advertising.
+For advertising, the dawn of the current decade was not just an arbitrary chunking of time.
+Before coronavirus got us all into lockdown, advertising in the 2020s was already facing significant change.

 The trends of the previous decade have triggered a step-change in how advertisers and publishers approach buying, selling, targeting, placing and even creating adverts.

 It will be a time of continual change and publishers, like everyone, need to be able to adapt constantly.
 Such ceaseless change is impossible to predict.
 But here are three trends already shaping the new decade in advertising.